solutionforest/filament-tree/README.md

 > [!IMPORTANT]
-> Please note that we will only be updating to version 2.x, excluding any bug fixes.
+> Please note that we will only be updating to version 2.x or 3.x, excluding any bug fixes.

 # Filament Tree